MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/release-notes/january-2025.md

 az mysql flexible-server show --resource-group {resource group name} --name {server name} --query "fullVersion"
 ```

-Please note you must have the Azure CLI installed and updated to the latest version to run the above command.
+Note you must have the Azure CLI installed and updated to the latest version to run the above CLI command.

 ## Features